GBADsInformatics/GBADs-Metadata-ETL/docs/FAOSTAT.md

 FAO SOURCE: UNFCCC
 URL: https://www.fao.org/faostat/en/#data/GLE

-Each of the datasets from these sources was downloaded and
+Each of the datasets from these sources was downloaded.

 ## Creating Metadata